Nilak14/express-ts-starter/README.md

 ## 🧪 Verify Setup

-Once the server is running, check the following endpoints to confirm everything is working:
+Once the server is running, check the following endpoints to confirm everything is working.

 ### **Health Check Endpoint**